capactio/capact/README.md

 #### Update images

-To build Voltron Docker images with your changes and update them on dev cluster, execute the following command:
+To build Voltron Docker images with your changes and update them on dev cluster, execute:

 ```
 make dev-cluster-update